Lhasa Apso

 Are Lhasa Apsos good with children?

-They are generally better suited for families with older, respectful children rather than toddlers.
+They are generally better suited for families with older, respectful children rather than toddlers, due to their independent nature.

 Are they easy to train?